tiernap/ansible-git/README.md

 edit `inventory/group_vars/all.yml` to change passwords or software versions.

 ## Gitolite bootstrapping
 gitolite will be bootstrapped with a public key from ./files/ directory to allow you to clone it right away.
 Save your key there as `./files/<username>.pub`.
-This <username> must corrispond with `git_username` in inventory/group_vars.all.yml .
+This <username> must corrispond with `gitolite_username` in inventory/group_vars.all.yml .
 Alternatively, do nothing and ansible will use your public key from `~/.ssh/id_rsa.pub`. you can then clone the admin repo and begin manageing git.